General information about COVID-19 treatments

 If you have tested positive for COVID-19, and are at high risk for severe illness, you should seek treatment even if you are fully vaccinated against COVID-19.
 Your doctor or health care provider can help you determine if COVID-19 therapeutic treatments may be right for you.
 COVID-19 therapeutic treatments are not a substitute for vaccination against COVID-19.
 Getting vaccinated is the best way to protect yourself from COVID-19.
-For more information, please visit getting outpatient treatment for COVID-19.
+For more information, please visit the Colorado Department of Public Health and Environment's (CDPHE) getting outpatient treatment for COVID-19 page [external link].

 Getting a COVID-19 vaccine and practicing layered prevention (such as wearing a mask in public indoor settings, social distancing, staying home when sick, avoiding indoor crowds and frequently washing your hands) is the best way to avoid becoming seriously ill with COVID-19.